hairline-bandit/Text-File-Compiler/IMPROVEMENTS.md

 4/8/21 Added "-NoNewWindow" so that you don't need an input statement at the end of code to keep it open.

-4/8/21 Added capability to compile and execute C files
+4/8/21 Added capability to compile and execute C files using GCC

-4/9/21 Added capability to compile and execute C++ files
+4/9/21 Added capability to compile and execute C++ files using G++

+4/9/21 Added capability to compile and execute Java files using Javac and Java commands